GrayHatter/hsh/README.md

 # hsh
 ~~Don't use this, it's not ready!~~
-You probably don't want to use this yet, while I have started to dog food this as my shell...
-I'm crazy.
+You probably don't want to use this yet, but it's my current default shell (what could go wrong) so it might work for you if you're brave enough.
+I suspect you need `zig version` `0.11.0-dev.3061` or better to compile.

 ## Goals
   - Support *modern* pttys